voi-api/voi-api.github.io/maas-pro.md

 Regardless of new features launched in the future, Voi commits to supporting the current feature-set for partners and not perform braking changes to this version of the API, though we might add new endpoints.
 This API is not rate-limited but we expect you to cache cacheable data.
 More details on each point.

+All major updates will be communicated with all active partners via email before they are implemented.

 ## Development

 For a broader description of the integration-process, check out our [checklist](/checklist/).